Polyhedra with the Zometool

 angles.

-2.2e) and two smaller Golden rectangles as faces.
-I call this a ``Golden cuboid", with
+rectangles and two Long yellow rectangles (Fig. 2.2e) as faces.
+I call this a ``Golden

-Fig. 4.4b: A Golden cuboid has sides 1/φ, 1 and φ (here a B2 strut represents
+Fig. 4.4b: A Golden cuboid has edges with lengths of 1/φ, 1 and φ (here a B2 strut

-unity, the B1 and B3 struts represent 1/φ and φ).
-The diagonal is 2, thus
+represents unity, the B1 and B3 struts represent 1/φ and φ).
+The diagonal is 2,

-representable with two struts of length 1.
-The faces are two pairs of Golden rectangles
+thus representable with two struts of length 1.
+The faces are two pairs of Golden

 As the figure shows, not only is this cuboid Zomable, but so are its unit diagonals.